corinnec129/2dPlatformerCorinne/README.md

 # 2dPlatformerCorinne
-Repo to manage my first Unity 2d Platformer game
+Repo to manage my first Unity 2d Platformer game built on the Unity platform

-Hello, this is a repo for my first Unity 2d Platformer game.
+I am so excited to be a part of this project.